mpbarbosa/busca_vagas/docs/api/API_CLIENT_DOCUMENTATION.md

     if (!validNewYear) {
       throw new Error(
-        'New Year package requires check-in on Dec 27 and check-out on Jan 2' );
+        'New Year package requires check-in on Dec 27 and check-out on Jan 2. ' + 'Use applyBookingRules=false to bypass this restriction.'
+      );
     }
   }